DOHMEX/domex-core-/README.md

 - ❌ No transaction fees
 - ❌ No on-chain bridges or wrapped assets

-All market interaction occurs through off-chain zk clients that submit proofs of ownership, trade intent, or withdrawal — validated by the protocol.
+All market interaction occurs through off-chain zk clients that submit proofs of ownership, trade intent, or withdrawal, validated by the protocol.

 ---